-i got to have meet & dine with bias_cut-- who was in town for a quick visit-- teanut, coco73, and patonina. we ate ALL THE SUSHI IN THE SEA.

 how are the rest of you? it's awfully quiet on lj/flickr lately... i miss you all!

-Although we in Canada think of Terry Fox as being super-famous, most Americans (in my experience) have never heard of him, so that might not be a familiar name, depending on where ghostworld00
+Although we in Canada think of Terry Fox as being super-famous, most Americans (in my experience) have never heard of him, so that might not be a familiar name, depending on where ghostworld00 is from.

 It's all relative, though...age is also a factor.
 For example, both Monty Hall and Anna Paquin were born in Winnipeg, but which one is more famous depends on who you ask.